EleutherAI/tyche/README.md

-# Tyche: Precisely estimating the sizes of basins in neural net parameter space corresponding to interpretable behaviors
+# Tyche: Estimating the sizes of basins in neural net parameter space corresponding to interpretable behaviors
 *She was often shown winged, wearing a crown, and bearing a sceptre and cornucopia; but she also appeared blindfolded and with various devices signifying uncertainty and risk.
 Among her monuments was a temple at Argos, where the legendary Palamedes is said to have dedicated to her the first set of dice.*

 ## Purpose